Arjun Rampal: Acting career

-2001–05: Early lead roles
+1997–2005: Early lead roles

+Rampal was recommended by director Shekhar Kapur for a lead role in Ashok Mehta's Moksha.
+Rampal began shooting for the film opposite Manisha Koirala in 1997 but it took years to complete the film.
+He also signed for Shantanu Sheorey's Jadh opposite Jackie Shroff, Tabu and Smriti Mishra.
+The shooting of the film was completed but it was not released.

-Rampal made his acting debut in Rajiv Rai's Pyaar Ishq Aur Mohabbat (2001) opposite Sunil Shetty, Aftab Shivdasani and Kirti Reddy.
+Rampal's first release that marked his acting debut in Bollywood was Rajiv Rai's romance film Pyaar Ishq Aur Mohabbat (2001) opposite Sunil Shetty, Aftab Shivdasani and Kirti Reddy.
 Rampal gave a show stealing performance and earned all the attention.
 He earned critical acclaim for his performance in the movie.
 Taran Adarsh of indiaFM wrote "Pyaar Ishq Aur Mohabbat is a showcase for Arjun Rampal to exhibit his talent.
 The guy looks dashing and emotes with utmost sincerity.
 He's handled the emotional moments with maturity, which is so rare for a first-timer.
 A confident debut!"
 This established Rampal as a leading actor in the Indian film industry.
-He was nominated for the Filmfare Award for Best Male Debut but swapped the awards in the Best Male Debut category at the Star Screen and IIFA ceremonies.
+He was nominated for the Filmfare Award for Best Male Debut but swept the awards in the Best Male Debut category at the Star Screen and IIFA ceremonies.

 His next release was Ashu Trikha's Deewaanapan, in which Rampal was paired with Dia Mirza.
 He earned critical acclaim for his performance, but the film flopped at the box office.
 Taran Adarsh of IndiaFM wrote: "Arjun Rampal carries the film on his broad shoulders and comes up with a sincere performance that is consistent throughout.
 He is wonderful in action sequences and springs a pleasant surprise in the emotional moments by delivering the apposite expressions."
 Ashish Magotra of Rediff gave negative reviews on Rampal, writing: "Among the actors, Arjun Rampal as the hero does pretty much what he has been known to do.
 He models.
 His acting capabilities leave a lot to be desired."
-His last release of the year was Ashok Mehta's Moksha.
-It was actually his first film, but was released after Pyaar Ishq Aur Mohabbat.
-Rampal was paired with famous actress Manisha Koirala in a lead role in Moksha.
+Moksha was his third release of the year.
 This film marked Rampal's third consecutive flop at the box office, but Rampal earned critical acclaim.
 Taran Adarsh of IndiaFM wrote: "Arjun Rampal excels in a role that was difficult to portray.
 He takes giant strides as a performer and proves that he's an actor with an amazing range."
 Priyanka Bhattacharya of Rediff considered the movie to be "more a 70-mm portfolio for Arjun Rampal than a story."